-and work; engage all students; and are personalized to accommodate diverse learning styles, needs, interests, and levels Instruction: Uses instructional and clinical practices that reflect high expectations regarding content and quality of effort of readiness, dicator II-A.
+and work; engage all students; and are personalized to accommodate diverse learning styles, needs, interests, and levels Instruction: Uses instructional and olinical practices that reflect high expectations regarding content and quality of effort of readiness, dicator B.A.

-A. aments Unsatisfactory Needs Improvement Proficient Exemplary ۹-1.
-Jailty of Effort d Work Establishes no or low expectations for student work and behavior and/or offers few supports to help students know what is expected of them.
-May state high expectations for student work and behavior, but provides few exemplars and rubrics, or limited guided practice, and/or few other supports to help students know what is expected of them.
-Consistently defines high expectations for student work and behavior, and the perseverance and effort required to produce it; often provides exemplars, rubrics, or guided practice, and/or models appropriate behaviors.
-Consistently defines high expectations for student work and behavior and effectively supports students to set high expectations for each other to persevere and produce high-quality work.
+- A. ements Unterfissacion Neads Improvement Profitient Exemplary المنافعة ال Establishes no or low expectations for student work and behavior antitor offers few supports to help students know what is expected of frem.
+May state high expectations for student work and behavior, but provides few exemplars and rubrios, or limited guided practice, and/or few other supports to help students form what is expected of firem.
+Consistently defines high axpectations for student work and behavior, and the perseverance and effort required to produce it, often provides exemplars, rubrics, or guided practice, and or models appropriate behaviors.
+Consistantly defines high expediations for student work and behavior and effectively aupports students to set high expeciations for each offer to parsevers and produce high-quality work.
 Is able to model this element.
-A-2. udent igagement Uses instructional and/or clinical practices that leave most students uninvolved and/or passive.
-Uses instructional and/or clinical practices that motivate and engage some students but leave others uninvolved and/or passive.
-Consistently uses instructional and clinical practices that are likely to motivate and engage most students during the lesson, activity, or session.
-Consistently uses instructional and clinical practices that typically motivate and engage most students during the lesson, activity, or session, and during Independent work, is able to model this element.
-A-3. eeting Diverse eeds Uses limited and/or inappropriate practices and/or supports to accommodate differences.
-May use some appropriate practices and/or supports to accommodate differences, but falls to address an adequate range of differences.
-Uses appropriate practices, including tiered instruction, scaffolds, and other supports, to accommodate differences in learning styles, needs, interests, and levels of readiness, including those of students with disabilities and English learners.
-Uses a varied repertoire of practices and/or supports to create structured opportunities for each student to meet or exceed expectations for growth and development.
-Is able to model this element.
+A-2, udent ugagement Uses Instructional and/or dinical practices that leave most students uninvelved and/or passive.
+Usee instructional and/or clinical practices that motivate and engage some students but leave others uninvolved and/or passive, Consistently uses instructional and clinical practices that are likely to moffyate and engage most students during the lesson, activity, or session.
+Consistently uses instructional and olinical practices that typically motivate and engage most students during the lesson, activity, or session, and during the lesson, activity, is able to model this elsthert.
+A-3. eeds Uses ilmited and/or inappropriats precioes and/or supports to accountrodate differencés.
+May use some appropriate practices and or supports to accommodate differences, but fails to address an adequate range of differences.
+Uses appropriate plandos, including flered instruction, scaffolds, and other supports, to accommodate differences in learning styles, needs, interests; and levels of readiness, including those of students with disabilifies and English learners.
+Uses a varied repelicite of practices and/or supports to create structured opportruities for each student to meet or exceed expectations for growth and development, is able to model this element.

-lote: At the Exemplary level, an educator's level of expertise is such that he or she is able to model this element through training, teaching, assisting, and/or demonstrating.
-In this rubric, its level of expertise is denoted by "its able to model."
+loss Athe Exemplay layel, an educator's level of experies is such that ha of sits to model this element forough halling, teaching, essisting, and/or demonstrating.
+In this rubits, is even to experies is denoted by "Is able to model."